MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-schedule-pipeline-job.md

 When you define a schedule, you can change the `settings`, `inputs`, or `outputs` to use when running the pipeline job.
 You can also change the `experiment_name` of the triggered job.

-The following schedule definition changes the settings of the existing job.
+The following schedule definition changes the settings of an existing job.

 :::code language="yaml" source="~/azureml-examples-main/cli/schedules/cron-with-settings-job-schedule.yml":::